dtysky/BlogRework/README.md

 ## Description

-Reworking my blog, here are what I did for my blog:
+Reworking my blog with react, flask, mongodb...here are what I did for my blog:

 ### 2014.05